Roger Lewis (American football): New York Giants

 After going undrafted in the 2016 NFL Draft, Lewis was signed by the New York Giants as an undrafted free agent.
 The signing of Lewis was officially announced on May 6, 2016.

 Lewis was able to work his way up the depth chart after beginning his rookie season as the 7th receiver, and was able to split time with Victor Cruz throughout the season.
 On October 16, 2016, he made his first career catch for a 24-yard touchdown reception against the Baltimore Ravens.
-On November 6, 2016, he caught a 30-yard touchdown pass from Eli Manning to help his team to a 28-23 victory over the Philadelphia Eagles.
+On November 6, 2016, he caught a 30-yard touchdown pass from Eli Manning to help his team to a 28–23 victory over the Philadelphia Eagles.
 He earned his first career start in place of an injured Victor Cruz against the Cincinnati Bengals on November 14, 2016, and finished the game with two catches for 2 yards.

 Lewis started the 2017 season as the Giants' No. 4 receiver behind Odell Beckham Jr., Brandon Marshall and Sterling Shepard.
 In Week 6, Lewis was forced into the starting role after Beckham and Marshall suffered season-ending injuries the previous week and Shepard was sidelined with an injury from the same game.

 On September 1, 2018, Lewis was waived by the Giants.

 Tennessee Titans

-On October 10, 2018, Lewis was signed to the Tennessee Titans practice squad.
+On October 10, 2018, Lewis was signed to the practice squad of the Tennessee Titans.
 He signed a reserve/future contract with the Titans on December 31, 2018.
 On May 7, 2019, Lewis was released.